Would it be OK for a lawyer to make the following marketing statement on his or her Facebook page?

 In this case, attorney Horace Hunter was running his own blog on his own website discussing his own court cases he himself handled on behalf of various clients.
 Should not be any problems there at all, correct?

 According to the Virginia State Bar, attorney Horace Hunter violated several rules of conduct, one of which was to include a special “disclaimer, as set forth in Rule 7.2(a)(3) of the Virginia Rules of Professional Conduct, to ensure that (attorney Horace Hunters’) discussion of the case results on his website does not mislead the public.”
-Again, attorney Horace Hunter was discussing real life cases he was handling as an attorney.
+Again, attorney Horace Hunter was discussing real-life cases he was handling as an attorney.
 All of the cases in question were part of the public record and available to any interested party through simply visiting the courthouse or accessing the case records online.
 How public record can “mislead the public” in the eyes of the Virginia State Bar Association, is unclear.
 By the way, there was a disclaimer in place, just not the right kind, according to the Virginia State Bar.
 The disclaimer that attorney Horace Hunter had on his blog was as follows: “This Week in Richmond Criminal Defense (the name of the blog) is not an advertisement, it is a blog.
-The views and opinions expressed on this blog are solely of attorney Horace F. Hunter.
-The purpose of these articles is to inform public regarding various issues involving the criminal justice system and should not be construed to suggest a similar outcome in any other case.”
+The views and opinions expressed on this blog are sole of attorney Horace F. Hunter.
+The purpose of these articles is to inform the public regarding various issues involving the criminal justice system and should not be construed to suggest a similar outcome in any other case.”
 Sounds like a good straight-forward disclaimer, doesn’t it?
 Not according to the Virginia State Bar.
 Attorney Horace Hunter attempted to protect himself using the First Amendment Right of free speech, but he did not succeed.
 In addition, the Virginia State Bar Association concluded that attorney Hunter’s blog is likely to “create an unjustified expectation about results the lawyer can achieve.”
 Again, only real cases where attorney Hunter was a part of were discussed.

 Truth is that attorneys simply cannot afford to ignore modern technology.